Classification of qubit cellular automata on hypercubic lattices

-\section{Supplemental Material}
+\section{SUPPLEMENTAL MATERIAL}

-This Supplemental Material provides the full proofs and comprehensive details of the results presented in the main text.
-Section A reviews the essential tools employed in the two subsequent sections, particularly the support algebras.
-Section B is centred on the proof of the explicit classification Theorem 1.
-Finally, Section 3 delves into the proof of index-based classification Theorem 2.
-For the sake of rigor, some assertions made in the main text are presented here in the form of lemmas.
-In the following, we will use the following shorthand notation
+This Supplemental Material provides complete proofs and comprehensive details of the results presented in the body of the manuscript.
+Section A reviews the essential tools, i.e.~the support algebras, employed in the two subsequent sections.
+Section B is centered on the proof of the update rules classification Theorem~1.
+Section C delves into the proof of index-based classification Theorem~2.

+For the sake of rigor, some assertions made in the body of the manuscript are presented here in the form of lemmas.
+In what follows, we will use the following shorthand notation